The Britons: History

 The group was founded in London in 1919 by Henry Hamilton Beamish, who had developed an antisemitic worldview while living in South Africa.
-Beamish wrote The Britons' constitution and the group was launched at a meeting of 14 people chaired by John Henry Clarke.
-The group held monthly meetings in London and launched its own publishing imprint, The Judaic Publishing Company Ltd., which was to be the source of much anti-Semitic and conspiratorial literature.
-Beamish became involved with the Silver Badge Party but by 1919 had left Britain altogether after facing damages for a libellous poster against Sir Alfred Mond and, becoming a vehement anti-Semite, progressing to Nazi propagandist.
+Beamish wrote the Britons' constitution and the group was launched at a meeting of 14 people chaired by John Henry Clarke.
+The group held monthly meetings in London and launched its own publishing imprint, The Judaic Publishing Company Ltd., which was to be the source of much antisemitic and conspiratorial literature.
+Beamish became involved with the Silver Badge Party but by 1919 had left Britain altogether after facing damages for a libellous poster against Sir Alfred Mond and, becoming a vehement antisemite, progressing to Nazi propagandist.

 The Britons continued under John Henry Clarke, an advocate of homeopathy, as Chairman and Vice-President (with the Southern Rhodesia-based Beamish continuing as president) from the formation of the group until his death in 1931.
 Clarke helped the party to work with the right wing of the Conservative Party, and to attract such members as Arthur Kitson and Brigadier-General R. B. D. Blakeney.

 The group claimed that its only aim was to get rid of all the Jews in Britain by forcing them to emigrate to Palestine.
 Only those who could prove English blood up to grandparent level were allowed membership (despite the name 'Britons').
 Group activities centred mainly on publishing, with journals such as Jewry Uber Alles, The British Guardian and The Investigator (which began publishing in 1937 and used a swastika as its emblem and regular motto 'For Crown and Country, Blood and Soil).
-These featured contributions from some of the most fanatical and notorious anti-Semites of the time, including Joseph Banister and George Clarke, 1st Baron Sydenham of Combe, as well as translations of work by Nazi race theorist Alfred Rosenberg.
+These featured contributions from some of the most fanatical and notorious antisemites of the time, including Joseph Banister and George Clarke, 1st Baron Sydenham of Combe, as well as translations of work by Nazi race theorist Alfred Rosenberg.